kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-comment-model.md

 #### getText()

-> get the comment including the line feed codes.
+Get the comment including the line feed codes.

 **Parameter**